Pope John Paul I: Personality

 According to his aides, he was not the naive idealist his critics made him out to be.
 Giuseppe Caprio, the substitute Papal Secretary of State, said that John Paul I quickly accepted his new role and performed it with confidence.

-John Paul I had admitted that the prospect of the papacy had daunted him to the point that other cardinals had to encourage him to accept it.
-He refused to have the millennium-old traditional papal coronation or wear the papal tiara.
-He instead chose to have a simplified inauguration mass.
+John Paul I admitted that the prospect of the papacy had daunted him to the point that other cardinals had to encourage him to accept it.
+He refused to have the millennium-old traditional papal coronation or wear the papal tiara, instead having a simplified inauguration mass.
 John Paul I adopted as his motto the Latin word Humilitas ('Humility').
-In his notable Angelus of 27 August 1978 (delivered on the first full day of his papacy), he impressed the world with his natural friendliness.
+In the notable Angelus he delivered on the first full day of his papacy, 27 August 1978, he impressed the world with his natural friendliness.

-Sister Margherita Marin, who worked in the Vatican during Luciani's papacy, said in comments made in late 2017 that the pope had admitted the sisters into his apartment chapel for morning Mass, unlike his predecessor Paul VI who had only admitted his secretaries.
-Marin also said that Luciani would speak the Venetian dialect with those Venetian sisters to make them more comfortable, and to better interact with them.
-The religious also noted that the pope's humour was evident to all those who spoke with him, and he would often joke with the sisters when seeing his picture in the papers: "But you see how they got me", in reference to the quality of his picture.
+Sister Margherita Marin, who worked in the Vatican during Luciani's papacy, later said that the pope had admitted the sisters into his apartment chapel for morning Mass, unlike his predecessor Paul VI, who had only admitted his secretaries.
+Marin also said that Luciani spoke in the Venetian dialect with the Venetian sisters to make them more comfortable.
+She noted that the pope showed his sense of humour when he joked with the sisters about the questionable quality of pictures of him in newspapers: "But you see how they got me".